- Sherman Law LLP

 More information about the Spousal Support Advisory Guidelines can be found on the Government of Canada, Department of Justice website or by speaking with a lawyer at our firm.

 For over 40 years, clients have trusted in our ability to explain more than simply their legal rights and obligations in a separation or a divorce.
 We focus on sustainable collaboration that leads to creative solutions and consensual dispute resolution.
 We are confident that you will appreciate our professionalism and personalized service.
-To benefit from our knowledge and experience with respect to spousal support as part of your separation or divorce, please contact 519-884-0034 or send us an email.
-Many of our clients are referred to us by former and current clients, as well as by lawyers, accountants, and financial advisors.
-We serve clients in Kitchener, Waterloo, Cambridge, Guelph, Stratford, Hamilton, London and surrounding areas.
+To benefit from our knowledge and experience, please give us a call at 519-884-0034 or send us an email.
+We assist clients in Kitchener, Waterloo, Cambridge, Guelph, Stratford, Hamilton, London and surrounding areas.

 Connect with a lawyer in our firm with expertise in this area